Holiday Activities & Events

 70-foot-tall Christmas tree in Disney's Contemporary Resort entrance lobby featuring nearly 35,800 white LED lights, and giant themed Christmas trees in the lobbies of Animal Kingdom Lodge, Grand Floridian Resort & Spa, Wilderness Lodge and other Deluxe resorts.
 Each tree's decorations are themed to its particular resort.
 Also, don't miss the largest wreath at the WDW Resort, which is 25 feet in diameter with 18' elliptical ears.
 It is located on the exterior window 4th floor of Disney's Contemporary Resort facing Bay Lake Tower at Disney's Contemporary Resort.

-The 16-foot Victorian gingerbread house at Disney's Grand Floridian Resort & Spa is made from 1,050 pounds of honey, 600 pounds of powdered sugar, 800 pounds of flour, 700 lbs of Chocolate, 140 pints of egg whites and 35 pounds of spices.
+Celebrating its 15th year, the 16-foot Victorian gingerbread house at Disney's Grand Floridian Resort & Spa is made from 1,050 pounds of honey, 600 pounds of powdered sugar, 800 pounds of flour, 700 lbs of Chocolate, 140 pints of egg whites and 35 pounds of spices.
 It even has smoke coming from the chimney!
 Plus, the gingerbread house actually serves as an operating store from which to purchase holiday goodies from 10am-10pm daily.
 You'll find gingerbread shingles iced with chocolate, gingerbread cookies, gingerbread ornaments, miniature gingerbread houses and chocolates of all types, shapes and sizes, including Disney characters, peppermint bark, assort truffles and more!
 You'll also find a selection of gluten-free options from Babycakes.
 A limited-edition Gingerbread Pin celebrating the 15th anniversary of the Grand Floridian gingerbread house will be available to commemorate this display.

 In the past, there have also been edible Christmas village displays at Animal Kingdom Lodge outside of Boma on the lower floor and one the second floor of the Polynesian Resort lobby.
 More info about the return of these edible displays will be posted if and when it becomes available.